A California judge ruled last week that coffee sellers in the state must post warnings about the popular beverage’s cancer risks.

 In comparison, french fries from one fast-food chain contained acrylamide levels between 155 and 497 parts per billion, depending on the location tested.
 Levels in some other commercial fries exceeded 1,000.

-Acrylamide is also found in but at much higher levels.
+Acrylamide is also found in

 The International Agency for Research on Cancer (IARC) considers acrylamide to be a “probable carcinogen.”